 Below you will find opportunities sponsored by the Center for Civic Engagement for Faculty at Binghamton University.
-If you have any questions regarding an opportunity, or you would like more information, reach us by email at email@example.com and we will get back to you when we can.
+If you have any questions regarding an opportunity, or you would like more information, reach us by email at email@example.com and we will get back to you.

 The University has recently begun the process of designating Academic Service-Learning and Community-Engaged Learning Courses in the BANNER system.
 However, in order for courses to be designated, faculty must fill out an application form.
 Information submitted through the application form will be reviewed by a committee of faculty members who will provide suggestions and recommendations (if necessary) on how to ensure the course passes the designation process.
-If departments and/or individual faculty members would like someone to walk them through the application process, please contact Allison Alden, CCE Director, or Christie Zwahlen, Assistant Director to set up a time to meet.
+If departments and/or individual faculty members would like someone to walk them through the application process, please contact Dr. Jessica Arends to set up a time to meet.

 Faculty are encouraged to come and speak with CCE Staff about their community engagement efforts.

 Wondering how to incorporate a community component into your course?
 Not sure how to construct a syllabus for your Service-Learning class?
 Interested in engaging with the community is some way but not sure how to start?
 Need a sounding board to help you explore/develop a project in the community?
-CCE Director, Allison Alden, and Assistant Director, Christie Zwahlen, are available to assist you in the CCE office.
-Please email Allison or Christie directly to set a meeting time.
+The CCE's Faculty Engagement Associate, Dr. Jessica Arends is available to meet with you.
+Send her an email to set up a meeting time.

 The Center for Civic Engagement is continuing to host informal luncheons to provide a venue for faculty to discuss their teaching and research with colleagues from across campus to identify potential common areas of interest or points of synergy.